-- Close to Norfolk County Wildlife Site Cary's Meadow. - Likely to be of archaeological interest (Roman and WW2 finds in vicinity)..
-Contains a range of heritage assets, including evidence for Roman settlement, a possible Roman wharf, and possible World War Two I CLEICE features and structures.
-Potential for archaeological remains associated with the use of the adjacent River Yare. - Flood risk (zone 2 by EA mapping). - Contributes to the urban/rural transition. - Semi natural habitat on the edge of Norwich. - Future growth could have an impact on the foul sewerage network capacity.
+- Close to Norfolk County Wildlife Site Cary's Meadow. - Likely to be of archaeological interest (Roman and WW2 finds in vicinity). - Flood risk (zone 2 by EA mapping). - Contributes to the urban/rural transition. - Semi natural habitat on the edge of Norwich. - Future growth could have an impact on the foul sewerage network capacity.